-He worked with many great actors, including six months working alongside Forest Whittaker on the TV show Criminal Minds: Suspect Behavior, which helped Devon develop a greater understanding of the acting process and a more efficient method of communication.
+Avery has worked worked with many outstanding actors, including six months working with Forest Whittaker on the TV show Criminal Minds: Suspect Behavior, which helped Avery develop a greater understanding of the acting process and a more efficient method of director-actor communication.

-For two years, Devon has worked on the development of a screenplay for his first feature film, titled SYNCED.
-The film is a complex sci-fi thriller driven by a powerful love story.
-Filming took place over three continents in Spring 2015, with production moving from the USA to Scotland and to Japan before returning to the USA.
-SYNCED will be the debut feature for actress Daisy Moore (grandniece of Roger Moore) and also showcases the talent of several rising stars, such as Nicholas Banks (Kingsman: Secret Service), alongside established British actors Niall Fulton (Cloud Atlas), Geoff McGivern (Episodes), and Eileen Nicholas (Trainspotting).
+Avery most recently produced, directed, and edited a sci-fi thriller feature film titled Synced, an intense sci-fi thriller driven by a powerful love story.
+Filming took place over two years in the U.S., Scotland, and Japan and showcases the talents of rising stars Daisy Moore (grandniece of Roger Moore) and Nicholas Banks (Kingsman: Secret Service) alongside established British actors Niall Fulton (Cloud Atlas), Geoff McGivern (Episodes), and Eileen Nicholas (Trainspotting).

-The unique, global nature of this independent film has already generated great interest with news of the filming broadcast on the Scottish Television Network and published in Japan's Sankei Shimbun national newspaper.
+The unique, global nature of the independent film garnered international press, including feature interviews on the Scottish Television Network and in Japan's Sankei Shimbun national newspaper.

 Earlier in his career, Avery's directorial debut included made-for-TV pilot presentations and a couple of extremely popular, award-winning short films.